-The mains challenges for Donors in Afghanistan
+The main challenges for Donors in Afghanistan

-- To understand the global context (political, humanitarian, security and human) and link donor action development or security with this global context. - To impose conditionality on donor funds Vs ARTF taking the lead and 'monitoring' all programs and co chairing with MoFIN the impact. - To follow up AMP and TMAF constraints link with internal politics of Country donor or their own agenda, and also linking with the decreasing of active monitoring Cf. World Bank lead (as one responsible)
+- To understand the global context (political, humanitarian, security and human) and link donor action development or security with this global context. - To impose conditionality on donor funds Vs ARTF taking the lead and 'monitoring' all programs and co chairing with MoFIN monitoring of the impact. - To follow up AMP and TMAF constraints link with internal politics of Country donor or their own agenda, and also linking with the decreasing of active monitoring Cf. World Bank lead (World Bank is the responsible for ARTF).